winnawat/pwned-pass-proj/README.md

-# Final Project Proposal - Most Vulnerable Passwords
+# Final Project - Most Vulnerable Passwords
 DATA512 project on exploratory analysis on pwned passwords data set.

-# Project proposal
+# I. Project proposal
 Today, data security is one of the top concerns for both individuals and organizations.
 We all have sensitive information that we want protected.
 Unfortunately, nowadays, these information has to be online for them to be useful.
 Often, the only thing separating bad actors and our important and private data is a password.
 Still, hacks happen every day and almsot anyone can be a victim of a data breach.
 [Even Mark Zuckerberg's Twitter was compromised](https://www.theguardian.com/technology/2016/jun/06/mark-zuckerberg-hacked-on-twitter-and-pinterest).
 This project aims to look at what proportions of the passwords that have been dumped on the internet are "easy".
 That is: